jbertran/embla/README.md

 We provide macros that allow you to interact with Embla.
 These can be nested as much as desired, to build complex models in a single REPL submission.

+You may also create a file regrouping macro calls and call (load-file
+  <your_file>) within the REPL to achieve the same effect.

 ##### defgom

 `(defgom name)` creates a GOM with root node ID `name`.
 Error if `name`